-In order to promote a clear and legitimate fixing of the remuneration of corporate bodies, the Remuneration Committee, in compliance with article 2 of Law 28/2009, of 19 June, hereby submits for approval of the General Meeting of Shareholders of Martifer SGPS, S.A. of 14th May 2015, this declaration on the policy of remunerations of the Management and Supervisory Board.
+In order to promote a clear and legitimate fixing of the remuneration of corporate bodies, the Remuneration Committee, in compliance with Article 2 of Law 28/2009, of 19 June, hereby submitted for approval at the General Meeting of the Shareholders of Martifer SGPS, S.A. of 19th May 2016, this declaration on the policy of remunerations of the Management and Supervisory Board.

-This statement seeks to follow closely the applicable provisions of the CSC and the 2013 Corporate Government Code of Comissão Mercado dos Valores Mobiliários ("CMVM").
+This statement seeks to follow closely the applicable provisions of the CSC and the 2013 Corporate Government Code of Comissão do Mercado de Valores Mobiliários ("CMVM").